 The Covid-19 pandemic in 2020 had a severe impact on passenger traffic at the Company's airports.
-In particular, traffic at the Company's airports was 71% below 2019 levels, totalling 4.39 million passengers.
+In particular, traffic at the Company's airports was 72% below 2019 levels, totalling 3.77 million passengers.

-Despite the spread of the pandemic, during the year, most of the scheduled works were completed at the airports of Corfu and Thessaloniki, which upgraded the level of services provided to airport passengers and users.
+Despite the spread of the pandemic, during the year, most of the scheduled works were completed at the airports of Kos, Mikonos and Santorini, as well as the activation of the Mytilene terminal; all the above upgraded the level of services provided to airport passengers and users.

-In particular, the Operational Readiness and Airport Transfer (ORAT) team successfully accomplished its mission by taking part in the control, operational testing and activation activities that followed the delivery of the new equipment/systems (e.g. BHS/HBS) and all infrastructure work (new departures and arrivals areas, new points of customer control at the terminals of the Thessaloniki and Corfu Airports.
+In particular, the Operational Readiness and Airport Transfer (ORAT) team successfully accomplished its mission by taking part in the control, operational testing and activation activities that followed the delivery of the new equipment/systems (e.g. BHS/HBS) and all infrastructure work (new departures and arrivals areas, new points of customer control at the terminals of Mytilene, Kos, Mikonos and Santorini Airports.
 At the same time, it coordinated the training of all parties involved.
-It is worth mentioning that in 2020 the new RFF Station was commissioned at the Thessaloniki Airport as well as the RFF Station infrastructure at the Corfu Airport.
+It is worth noting that in 2020 a last new RFF Station was put in operation at Santorini airport.

-Push - back operations were completed at 3 of the Company's Airports (Thessaloniki, Corfu, Kefalonia), maximizing the apron capacity for the summer period 2020.
+In February 2020 the VIP room was made available for the reception and waiting of State officials/passengers inside the facilities of the airport of Mytilene.
+Push back operations were completed at 2 Airports of the Company (Mytilene, Mykonos), maximizing the apron capacity for the summer period 2020.